Becoming a Public Scholar

 Scholarship as Public Service

 Dr. Darlene Weaver has organized an innovative workshop series on Public Scholarship that will offer specific skill-building as well as resources, such as professional headshots and personalized coaching, that can help advance your academic and public reputation for creative, civic-centered teaching and research.
-An initiative of the Catholicism and the Common Good project, funded by the Henry Luce Foundation and hosted by the Center for Catholic Faith and Culture, the series welcomes three editorial experts who will share their experience and insights on public scholarship that can advance the common good.
+An initiative of the Catholicism and the Common Good project, funded by the Henry Luce Foundation, the series welcomes three editorial experts who will share their experience and insights on public scholarship that can advance the common good.

 What Will You Learn?